misterrPrince/FiniteStateMachineExample/README.md

 # FiniteStateMachineExample
- An Implementation of fsm with simple character setup
+ An implementation of fsm with simple character setup